 Tapping into our vulnerability at Heartbreak Hotel in England

-Christine Fieldhouse talked to three guests on a Betrayal and Heartbreak Retreat in the English countryside, where they discovered their inner warrior, a new tribe and the strength to face a new path
+Christine Fieldhouse talked to three guests on a Betrayal and Heartbreak Retreat in Norfolk, where they discovered their inner warrior, a new tribe and the strength to face a new path

 The Betrayal and Heartbreak Retreat is for women who are suffering – or have suffered – from a broken heart, whether they’ve been betrayed, bereaved or abandoned.
 In the care of co-founders, psychologist Alice Haddon and coach Ruth Field, and their team, guests unpick their emotions, devise a new plan and harness their vulnerability.